The audio of this program is no longer available.

 No one knows just when we'll be able to meet again in the concert halls to enjoy live performances by the outstanding musicians of our region, along with exciting visiting artists.
 In the meantime, CapRadio and the Stockton Symphony are teaming up to bring the concert hall experience home to you.
 We've assembled highlights from the symphony's (virus-shortened) 2019/20 season and produced two concert specials which aired May 22nd and May 29th.

-Our first program features:
+Our first program featured:

 - Chris Brubeck's Time Out Suite, an orchestral medley of tunes from his father Dave's groundbreaking 1959 album Time Out.

 - Beethoven's Piano Concerto No. 5 "Emperor" with guest soloist Rodolfo Leone

 Along with the performances which were recorded live in Atherton Auditorium we also collected comments from Rodolfo Leone, Chris Brubeck and Peter Jaffe for the program.
 You can listen to and watch extended versions below.

 Chris Brubeck talks about why he created the Time Out Suite and what his famous father might have thought of the work.
 Chris touches on the relationship between jazz and the orchestral tradition and he talks about how he first got interested in orchestrating.
 His dad gave him an assignment to orchestrate a section from a work the elder Brubeck was writing about the Kent State tragedy.
 Listen to these topics and more in Chris Brubeck's extended interview with Peter Jaffe and Paul Conley.